Three times a week, we do our podcast, Verdict with Ted Cruz.

 I don't think it's a coincidence.

-We'll have to see the truth will come out but I think we all know uh what the likely source of this is don't we?
+But I think we all know what the likely source of this is, don't we?

 I mean, this is how people felt all across Westminster today.

-You had members of our Parliament who were stuck inside the Commons Chamber when it was on lockdown.
+You had members of our parliament who were stuck inside the Commons Chamber when it was on lockdown.

-You had people stuck inside Westminster Abbey, and I think Nigel's absolutely correct.
+You had people stuck inside Westminster Abbey.

-I don't think this is necessarily coincidental that this happened, and it's not coincidental, uh not least because we've seen how much the automobile is now becoming the weapon of choice for Islamist killers.
+And it's not coincidental, not least because we've seen how much the automobile is now becoming the weapon of choice for Islamist killers.

-People like you and I for a very many years have warned about these tactics being used against our Israeli friends.
+People like you and I for very many years have warned about these tactics being used against our Israeli friends.

 Stay right there.

-We'll continue more with Raheem Kassam, Philipaney, Nigel Farage, New Gingrich is coming up, and two Freedom Caucus members.
+Newt Gingrich is coming up and two Freedom Caucus members.

-We got a lot of news.
+We've got a lot of news.

-Busy News Day, sad news in London.
+Sad news in London.

 He was right.

-What did what did Obama know when did he know it?
+When did he know it?

-Our second big story, the health care vote tomorrow.
+Our second big story, the healthcare vote tomorrow.

-But my observation is the Islamization of Europe and the migrant problem and the refugee problem has has now added significantly to the danger of everybody in Europe.
+But my observation is the Islamization of Europe and the migrant problem and the refugee problem has now added significantly to the danger of everybody in Europe.

 Am I wrong?

-Well we're looking at about two point five million people that have come into the European Union over the course of the last couple of years, and of course they've done so because Mrs. Merkel said as many of you as want to come can come.
+Well, we're looking at about 2.5 million people that have come into the European Union over the course of the last couple of years.

 We've not been able to vet any of them.